ahern55/ahern55.github.io/README.md

 * Resume timeline breaks down at certain widths (iPad Air on Chrome, but curiously works well on Safari 🤔)
 * Projects intro picture takes a second to take full screen height on mobile

 <p>If you notice any other issues, please let me know!
-I am pretty busy, and CSS issues can snowball into an all-day fix, so I may never get to fixing them.
+I am pretty busy, and CSS issues can snowball into an time consuming fixes, so I may never get to fixing them.
 But I do like to keep these issues documented.</p>

 ---